mg-Ben/MyKnowledge/Application_Development/Docker/Docker.md

 ## Host driver
 Docker container-to-Host OS communication.
 ## IPVLAN driver
 Docker container-to-external Internet directly.
-It assigns an IP address to your docker container, so it is directly reachable from outside Internet as if it was a network interface on your machine.
+It assigns an [[IP#IP address|IP address]] to your docker container, so it is directly reachable from outside Internet as if it was a network interface on your machine.
 ## MACVLAN driver
 Docker container-to-external Internet directly, but as though it was a separated physical machine.
 It assigns a MAC Address to your docker container.
 ## None driver